predictiveworks/cdap-spark/works-text/docs/Word2Vec-sparkcompute.md

 # Word2Vec Embedding

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents an embedding stage that leverages a trained Spark NLP "Word2Vec Embedding model" to map an input text field onto an output token & word embedding field.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.